saibotsivad/drover/docs/rfc/2026-04-21-git-clone-startup.md

 # ADR

-**Date:** 2026-04-21
-**Status:** proposed
-**Last revised:** 2026-04-24
+This is an architectural design decision that should be recorded.

 ## Context

 Drover micro-containers are ephemeral.
 Today there is no built-in way to get a code checkout into a container before it signals `ready`.
 Operators work around this by baking repos into images (slow iteration) or running clone commands after `ready` (means the container is "ready" before it's actually useful).
 We want git clone to be a first-class startup step.

-At the same time, git is not the only startup concern on the horizon — drover.yaml project setup, Radicle clone, tarball fetch, S3 pull, and others are likely to follow.
+At the same time, git is not the only startup concern on the horizon — other project setup is likely to follow.
 Baking git directly into the core `Agent` locks us into a pattern where every future startup feature grows the core and its wire protocol.
 A plugin model lets the core stay small while startup features evolve as additive packages.

 ## Decisions